 Everyone’s perception of ‘easy’, ‘challenging’, ‘difficult’ differs.
 It all depends upon the individuals experience and what bike they’re riding.
 We’ve tried to simplify it as much as possible by using three levels:

 Level I: Suitable for those with little or no previous dirt road experience.
 These are fun dirt roads that aren’t about to break your expensive Adventure bike.
 Riding tips and guidance are available to those who want it.
 Big Bike friendly.
-May require a bike capable of travelling at motorway speeds (ie to cross Spain).
+May require a bike capable of traveling at motorway speeds (ie to cross Spain).

 Level II: Dirt roads will be a little more challenging than Level I, with steeper and looser ascents and descents, requiring greater slow speed balance.
 Again, riding tips and guidance are available to those who want it.
 It’s not just about the riding though.
 Level II adds to the Adventure rider’s skill set with an introduction to wild camping (bivouacs), camp cooking and in Morocco, shopping for supplies in local markets.
 Big Bike friendly.